silvio-sbj/winston-logger/README.md

 # winston-logger

 An example of a Node.js application using the Winston logger

+## License

+MIT